yidenger/MoonWechat/README.md

 # MoonWechat
-a little wechat demo for ios demo
+a little wechat demo for ios.